 Once you have gathered the necessary information, you can create and send your e-invoice without any problems.
 No need to worry about the format used by Belgian public administrations.

 Send your e-invoice to Peppol

-Simply send your e-invoice to this address, and we'll take care of the delivery to PEPPOL and compliant e-invoice format generation.
+With Storecove as your Access Point Provider, we'll take care of the delivery to PEPPOL and compliant e-invoice format generation.